This tutorial will show you how to install the Raspberry Pi Pico toolchain on Windows 10 for C and C++ development.

 CMake is a tool that helps you automate the build process of programs.
 It does not build/compile (like Make does), but rather, it can generate the directory structures and files needed for any build system (Make, Qt Creator, Ninja, etc.).
 The Raspberry Pi Pico SDK relies on CMake to help create these build files.

-Head to the download page on CMake’s site
+Head to the download page on CMake’s site.

 Important!
 There is a bug in CMake version 3.20 (at the time of writing).
 On the second run of make or nmake (after running cmake), the process will fail.
-If you’re using nmake, you’ll get an error like fatal error U1033: syntax error : ':' unexpected, or if you’re using mingw32-make, something like *** multiple target patterns.
-Stop.
-To prevent this, install CMake version 3.19.
-Future versions of CMake may fix this bug, but for now, know that version 3.19 worked for me.
+If you’re using nmake, you’ll get an error like fatal error U1033: syntax error : ':' unexpected

 [Update Apr 19, 2022] I have verified that CMake 3.23.1 now works.
 The bug has been fixed.

-Download the version 3.19.8 installer for Windows (cmake-3.19.8-win64-x64.msi).
+Download the latest installer for Windows (cmake-3.30.4-win64-x64.msi as of Sep 27, 2024).

 Continue the installation process, accepting all the defaults.
 Note that this will install CMake to C:\Program Files\CMake, which is fine, as it will be used as a system-wide tool (not just for VSARM projects).